stasm/l20n-syntax-experiments/current-plus.md

 #A propsal to change the current syntax

-This is a proposal to make small changes to the current l20n syntax in order to fullfil most of the goals outlined in the readme.md file.
+This is a proposal to make small changes to the current l20n syntax in order to fulfill most of the goals outlined in the readme.md file.

 ##1.
 Change the placeable syntax to single braces

 Single braces are rarely used in verbatim meaning.
 It's also easier to escape them unambiguously if needed.

 Before: